 As soon as you assign a “yes” to on one of these rules you will be done immediately with classification.

 At Orange-Moon we are preparing a specialized tool to make this process very easy.
-It is available mid of April 2018.
-Sign on here to get notified about the release.
+Currently the tool is not available – please check back 30th November 2019.

 Non-Invasive = Ruled out special device + ruled out invasive device + ruled out active device